ardaku/whoami/README.md

  - WhoAmI 1.x: Rust 1.40 MSRV (old MSRV policy, maintained until end of 2025 at minimum)

+Target-Specific MSRVs:

+ - When the `std` feature is disabled, WhoAmI bumps the MSRV to Rust 1.81 for the WhoAmI 2.0 and WhoAmI 2.1 release tracks.
+This feature should usually stay enabled, unless you have a specific use-case targeting no-std.

 ## Binary

 [whome] - `whoami` command RiR (Re-written in Rust) that depends on this crate.